nickwesselman/polyglot-functions/workshop/codelabs/include/test-shopify.md

 You should immediately see the discount applied, based on the logic in the Wasm module you deployed to Shopify.

+Note that if you change the customer (to one that's not a VIP), or add a different product (which doesn't qualify for VIP discounts), the discount is removed.

 ![Applied discount](images/discount-success.png)